‘Star Trek: The Next Generation’: Ranking Captain Picard’s best moments

+The story will pick up in Captain Picard’s life nearly 20 years after the events of Star Trek: The Next Generation and will premiere in 2020.
 Stewart called the opportunity “an unexpected but delightful surprise” and added he’s “excited and invigorated to be returning to Jean-Luc Picard and to explore new dimensions within him.
 Seeking out new life for him, when I thought that life was over.”

 In anticipation of Picard’s new adventures in the final frontier, here are nine of his best moments in Star Trek history.